What is Sabre Fencing ?

 Historical European Martial Arts is a discipline within the broader study of historical combat techniques.
 HEMA practitioners delve into historical manuscripts and sources to reconstruct and interpret the fighting styles of the past, including those used with sabres.

-Unlike modern sport fencing, HEMA often use replica sabres based on historical designs, which may vary in weight and balance compared to modern sport sabres.
+Unlike modern sport fencing, HEMA often use replica sabres based on historical designs.
 These replicas are blunt and designed for training, allowing practitioners to safely engage in full-speed sparring and drills.

 HEMA practitioners wear equipment similar to modern sport fencing but with additional padding to withstand the force of heavier, blunt weapons.
 This includes reinforced jackets, padded gloves, and sometimes additional protection for the head, neck, and limbs.